quarkslab/kdigger/README.md

 capabilities that you are granted.
-Indeed it might be necessary to get `CAP_SYS_ADMIN` to be privileged but it's not sufficient and if it is your goal, you can really easily trick the results by crafting very specific pods that might look confusing regarding its results.
+Indeed it might be necessary to get `CAP_SYS_ADMIN` to be privileged but it's not sufficient and if it is your goal, you can really easily trick the results by crafting very specific pods that might look confusing regarding this tool results.

-It might not be the most sophisticated tool to pentest a Kubernetes cluster, you can see this as a _Kubernetes pentest 101 summer compilation_!
+It might not be the most sophisticated tool to pentest a Kubernetes cluster, but you can see this as a _Kubernetes pentest 101 summer compilation_!

 ### Why another tool?